- Would you like to spend a year or two in Tokyo, Shanghai or Buenos Aires?

-Some points about working in Asia:
+Some points about teaching English in Asia:

 - In Korea, English teachers typically can save between $10,000 and $15,000 a year after expenses, while in Japan and Taiwan, savings often range from $5,000 to $8,000 annually.
-You can also save a substantial amount of your salary in many Southeast Asian countries like Thailand and Vietnam, which offer fantastic combinations of culture, cuisine, history and natural beauty
+You can also save a substantial amount of your salary in many Southeast Asian countries like Thailand and Vietnam, which offer fantastic combinations of culture, cuisine, history and natural beauty.

 - Most positions in developed Asian countries like Japan, Korea, Taiwan, and China, are obtained by interviewing in advance from your home country, so most teachers have a job lined up before departing for the region.

 - Asia offers more opportunities to teach children than any other region.